joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/25/arts/music/kennedy-center-trump-renovations.html

 **How OpenAI’s Rogue A.I.
 Agents Tried to Trick a Robot Detector**\
-`A new report by a Bay Area start-up called Parse adds new details to an incident that has shocked the A.I. world and led to calls for closer government regulation.`\
+`A new report by a Bay Area start-up called Parse adds details to an incident that has shocked the A.I. world and led to calls for closer government regulation.`\
 https://www.nytimes.com/2026/09/25/technology/openai-hugging-face-hack.html

 **Carney Seeks New Trade Partners for Canada, But Knows the Limits**\